 Looking for somewhere new to call home?
 Welcome to Belmont.
 Close to established neighbourhoods and minutes from everything you and your family will need, Belmont is the perfect setting for the next chapter in your lives.
 You’ll find some helpful information about the community below, but if you have any lingering questions, send us an email at email@example.com and we’ll be happy to help, because that’s what good neighbours do.

 Tired of hearing, “There’s nothing to do…” from the kids all day?
 Leave that phrase behind for good.
-In addition to planned facilities like schools, a fire station, mixed use site and commercial/retail complex coming to the southwest corner of the neighbourhood, entertaining the kids is going to be a breeze:
+In addition to planned facilities like schools, a mixed use site and commercial/retail complex coming to the southwest corner of the neighbourhood, entertaining the kids is going to be a breeze:

-A new off-leash park is planned to the west of Belmont, near Spruce Meadows, but for the moment the closest open park is in Auburn Bay (about 10 min east, at Stoney Tr. & 52 St SE).
+The closest open park is in Auburn Bay (about 10 min east, at Stoney Tr. & 52 St SE).
 Dogs love car rides as much as they love running in the park, so we doubt they’ll mind the trip.

 A future LRT station will be just 500 metres away from Belmont Street, between 194th and 210th Avenue.